JuliaLang/Compat.jl/README.md

 ## Module Aliases

-* `using Compat.Distributed` is provided on versions older than 0.7, where this library is not yet part of the standard library ([#24443]).

 * `using Compat.Pkg` is provided on versions older than 0.7, where this library is not yet part of the standard library ([#25705]).
 Note that `Compat.Pkg` will point to the new package manager on 0.7 which does not have a fully compatible API with the old